-14. INTEREST OF MANAGEMENT AND OTHERS IN MATERIAL TRANSACTIONS
+INTEREST OF MANAGEMENT AND OTHERS IN MATERIAL TRANSACTIONS

-RMMI, a company of which Andrew Russell (the President and CEO) is also the president and a director, received 80,000,000 common shares issued pursuant to the Recapitalization.
+RMMI, a company of which Andrew Russell (the President and CEO) is also the president and a director, received 80,000,000 common shares issued pursuant to the recapitalization of the Company; another 75,000,000 shares will be issued to RMMI upon completion of a BFS or upon a change in control.
 Robert L. Russell and Llee Chapman are also directors and/or shareholders of RMMI.

-15. TRANSFER AGENT AND REGISTRAR
+TRANSFER AGENT AND REGISTRAR